ArchiLabs Logo

 Google Gemini 3 for Architecture: Unleashing AI for BIM and Design Automation

 Artificial Intelligence is rapidly transforming how architects, engineers, and BIM managers work.
 Google’s new Gemini 3 AI model is on the cutting edge of this revolution, bringing unprecedented capabilities that could streamline everything from conceptual design to construction documentation.
 In the architecture, engineering, and construction (AEC) industry – where Building Information Modeling (BIM) is central – tools like Google Gemini promise to supercharge productivity and enable more creative workflows.
-In this post, we’ll explore what Google’s Gemini 3 AI is and how it might impact architectural practice – from generating design ideas to automating tedious Revit tasks.
-We’ll also look at how AI-powered tools such as ArchiLabs – essentially a Copilot or “ChatGPT for Revit” – exemplify this trend by acting as conversational co-pilots for architects.
+In this post, we’ll explore what Google’s Gemini 3 AI is and how it might impact architectural practice – from generating design ideas to automating design tasks.
+We’ll also look at how AI-powered tools such as ArchiLabs – a browser-based, AI-native CAD platform – exemplify this trend by acting as conversational co-pilots for architects.

 What is Google Gemini 3 (and Why Should Architects Care)?